respond-dev/respond/README.md

 ## Server and client differences

 Server side requests begin with a HTTP handler callback (Node, Lambda, or otherwise).
-Every phase of the pipeline executes each server side request.
-Source files whose names begins with `client` are ignored on the server side.
+All phases of the request pipeline execute for server side requests.
+Filenames that begin with `client` are ignored on the server side.

 Client side requests begin with a page load, a link click, or a `window.history.pushState` call.
 The `constructors` phase executes only on initial page load, at the very beginning of the SPA session.
 The `initializers` phase executes only when the route changes.
 The rest of the phases (`middleware`, `routers`, `settlers`) execute for all requests, and receive cached input in the case that an earlier phase did not execute.
-Source files whose names begin with `server` are ignored on the client side.
+Filenames that begin with `server` are ignored on the client side.

 Source files without `client` or `server` at the beginning are considered universal.